AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ### Running the decoder and backend
 Start the virtual environment

 `cd Air-Traffic-System`

 `pipenv shell`

 Run the development server:

 Change directory to Air-Traffic-System/backend
 ```bash
 python manage.py runserver
 ```

-Change directory to Air-Traffic-System/decoder/RTL-SDR/dump1090 Run `dump1090 --interactive --net` to start dump1090
+Change directory to Air-Traffic-System/decoder/RTL-SDR/dump1090

+Run `dump1090 --interactive --net` to start dump1090

-In another window, change directory to Air-Traffic-System/decoder Run `python data_acquisition.py` to start the decoder
+In another window, change directory to Air-Traffic-System/decoder

+Run `python data_acquisition.py` to start the decoder

-ADS-B data should be recorded in the Django database You can view this in at 127.0.0.1:8000 or http://localhost:8000 in your browser
+ADS-B data should be recorded in the Django database

+You can view this in at 127.0.0.1:8000 or http://localhost:8000 in your browser

+In order to allow the backend to listen on other devices in your network:
+`python manage.py runserver 0.0.0.0:80`
+You can view the database by accessing the address of your http://{$RASPBERRYPI_IP_ADDRESS}:8000/

+Similarly, the line below in AircraftData.js in /frontend/src/aircraft_data/ needs to be changed to the IP address of your Raspberry Pi
+`const res = await fetch("http://{$RASPBERRYPI_IP_ADDRESS}:8000/api/aircraftdata/")`

 ### Starting the frontend
 In a new window change directory to Air-Traffic-System/frontend